Did you miss Part 1? Not anymore!

 I heard Switzerland was expensive but…wow.

-Day 7: DECEMBER 31st Switzerland
+Day 7: December 31st, Swiss Alps, Switzerland

 Morgan wasn’t kidding.
 Once the light hits Lauterbrunnen everyone is absolutely blown away by the natural beauty of this place.
 There’s waterfalls tumbling down the gigantic cliff faces, and snow everywhere.
 I haven’t seen snow since the school camp to Canberra when I was twelve and definitely not this much.
 The buildings remind me of gingerbread houses covered in icing sugar.